Aluui/elderscrollscardlist/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.9.

+# To launch the application locally

+1. Run 'npm i' in a command line window
+2. Run 'ng s -o' to start and launch the application in a browser
+3. Click on the 'Cards List' menu option to get to the main assessment page.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.